amarstang/amarstang/README.md

     - VS Code, Notepadd++, Visual studio 2017, and 2019
   - Hardware
     - Arduino mega 2560, PSoC5, and Raspberry pi zero
   - Projects
     - To be added

+- C++
+  - IDE/Editor
+    - VS Code, Notepadd++, Visual studio 2017, and 2019
+  - Hardware
+    - PSoC5 and Raspberry pi
+  - Projects
+    - To be added